pcastellanoescuder/POMAShiny/app/mds/help.md

 being analyzed contains only one variable.
 Since it’s a single variable it doesn’t deal with causes or relationships.

-##### Parametric Tests

-###### T-test
+##### T-test

-This is an statistical hypothesis test in which the test statistic follows a Student’s t-distribution under the null hypothesis.
-This analysis is used when you are comparing **two groups.**
+T-test is a parametric statistical hypothesis test in which the test statistic follows a Student’s t-distribution under the null hypothesis.

-A t-test is applied when the variable follow a **normal distribution**.
+This analysis is used when you are comparing two groups.
+This test assumes the normal distribution of features.

+-   Equal Variance (or pooled) T-test: The equal variance T-test is used when the variance of the two tested groups is similar.
+-   Unequal Variance T-test: The unequal variance T-test is used when the variance of the two tested groups is different (default).
+This test is also called Welch’s T-test.

-**Correlated (or Paired) T Test:** The correlated T test is performed when the samples typically consist of matched pairs of similar units, or when there are cases of repeated measures.
-This method can also applies on cases where the samples are related in some manner or have matching characteristics.
-Correlated or paired T tests are of dependent type, as these involve cases where the two sets of samples are related.
+-   Correlated (or Paired) T Test: The paired T-test is performed when samples consist of matched pairs of similar units or when there are cases of repeated measures.
+This method can also applies on cases where the samples are related in some manner or have matching characteristics (default is that groups are not paired).
-**Equal Variance (or pooled) T Test:** The equal variance T test is used when the number of samples in each groups is the same, or the variance of the two data sets is similar.

-**Unequal Variance T Test:** The unequal variance T test is used when the number of samples in each group is different and the variance of the two data sets is also different.
-This test is also called the **Welch’s t-test**.
+**Equivalent function in POMA:** `POMA::Univariate(method = "ttest")`.

-###### ANOVA
+##### ANOVA

-A variance analysis (ANOVA) tests the hypothesis that the averages of **two or more** populations are the same.
+The analysis of variance (ANOVA) tests the hypothesis that the averages of two or more groups are the same.
 The ANOVA evaluates the importance of one or more factors when comparing the means of the response variable in the different levels of the factors.
-The null hypothesis states that all the means of the population (mean of the levels of the factors) are the same, while the alternative hypothesis states that at least one is different.
+The null hypothesis states that all the means of the groups are the same while the alternative hypothesis states that at least one is different.
+ANOVA is a parametric method that assumes the normal distribution of features.

-In this method you can analyze your **Covariates file** if you have it.

-##### Non-parametric Tests
+If one or more covariates have been included in the target file, an analysis of covariance (ANCOVA) is performed automatically and the results are available at the “ANCOVA Results” tab.
+The ANCOVA is a general linear model which mix ANOVA and regression.
+ANCOVA evaluates whether the means of the groups are equal while statistically controlling the effects of other continuous variables that are not of primary interest (as group or treatment), known as covariates.

+**Equivalent functions in POMA:** `POMA::Univariate(method = "anova")` (ANOVA) and `POMA::Univariate(method = "anova", covariates = TRUE)`
+(ANCOVA).

-###### Mann-Whitney U Test
+##### Mann-Whitney U Test

-Mann-Whitney U test is the **non-parametric alternative test to the independent sample t-test**.
-It is a non-parametric test that is used to compare **two group** means that come from the same population, and used to test whether two sample means are equal or not.
-Usually, the Mann-Whitney U test is used when the data is ordinal or when the **assumptions of the t-test are not met**.

-When your have **paired groups**, this test becomes a **Wilcoxon signed-rank test**.
+Mann-Whitney U test is the non-parametric alternative test to the independent sample T-test.
+It’s a non-parametric test that is used to compare two group means that come from the same population, and used to test whether two sample means are equal or not.
+Usually, the Mann-Whitney U test is used when the assumptions of the T-test are not met.
+When the study groups are paired, this test becomes a Wilcoxon signed-rank test.

-**Assumptions:**

-1. The sample drawn from the population is random.
-2. Independence within the samples and mutual independence is assumed.
-    That means that an observation is in one group or the other (it cannot be in both).
-3. Ordinal measurement scale is assumed.
+**Equivalent function in POMA:** `POMA::Univariate(method = "mann")`.

-###### Kruskal Wallis Test
+##### Kruskal Wallis Test

-Kruskal-Wallis test is a non-parametric method to test whether a group of data comes from the same population.
-Intuitively, it is similar to the ANOVA with the data replaced by categories.
-It is an extension of the Mann-Whitney U test for **3 or more groups**.
+Kruskal-Wallis test is a non-parametric alternative to ANOVA.
+It is an extension of the Mann-Whitney U test for 3 or more groups.

-Since it is a non-parametric test, the Kruskal-Wallis test does not assume normality in the data, as **opposed to the traditional ANOVA**.
+Kruskal-Wallis test does not assume normality in the data, as opposed to the traditional ANOVA.

-It assumes, under the null hypothesis, that the data come from the same distribution.
+**Equivalent function in POMA:** `POMA::Univariate(method = "kruskal")`.

 #### Multivariate Analysis